Dean Ho (biomedical engineer): Career

-Dr. Ho currently serves as the Director of The N.1 Institute for Health (N.1), which was previously known as SINAPSE, as well as Director of the Institute for Digital Medicine (WisDM) at the Yong Loo Lin School of Medicine, National University of Singapore.
+Ho currently serves as the Director of The N.1 Institute for Health (N.1), which was previously known as SINAPSE, as well as Director of the Institute for Digital Medicine (WisDM) at the Yong Loo Lin School of Medicine, National University of Singapore.
 N.1 and WisDM are clinical stage research institutes that harnesses AI and Digital Medicine for novel clinical trial designs for interventional studies.
 Over ten first-in-human clinical studies based on N.1 and WisDM-developed technologies are ongoing or nearing clearance for the start of prospective clinical studies.
 N.1 and WisDM have pioneered the development and subsequent clinical translation of platforms pertaining to N-of-1 medicine, digital therapeutics, COVID-19 therapeutic regimen optimization, pain management, cognitive neuroengineering, and novel drug development, among many others.

-Dr. Ho is an elected member of the US National Academy of Inventors (NAI).
+Ho is an elected member of the US National Academy of Inventors (NAI).
 He is also a Fellow of the American Association for the Advancement of Science (AAAS), American Institute for Medical and Biological Engineering (AIMBE), Royal Society of Chemistry (RSC), and the Society for Laboratory Automation and Screening (SLAS).
 He was also named to the HIMSS Future50 Class of 2021 for his internationally recognized leadership in digital health, and the 2016 Power List of The Pathologist Magazine.
-Previously, Dr. Ho served the Editor-in-Chief of the Journal of Laboratory Automation, now known as SLAS Technology.
+Previously, Ho served the Editor-in-Chief of the Journal of Laboratory Automation, now known as SLAS Technology.
 He also served as the President of the Board of Directors of the Society for Laboratory Automation and Screening which is a 20,000+ member drug development and life sciences technology organization.
-Dr. Ho is a recipient of the National Science Foundation CAREER Award, Wallace H. Coulter Foundation Translational Research Award, V Foundation for Cancer Research V Scholar Award, John G. Bollinger Outstanding Young Manufacturing Engineering Award of the Society of Manufacturing Engineers, UCLA School of Engineering and Applied Science Distinguished Young Alumnus Award, IADR William J. Gies Award, and IADR Young Investigator Award.
+Ho is a recipient of the National Science Foundation CAREER Award, Wallace H. Coulter Foundation Translational Research Award, V Foundation for Cancer Research V Scholar Award, John G. Bollinger Outstanding Young Manufacturing Engineering Award of the Society of Manufacturing Engineers, UCLA School of Engineering and Applied Science Distinguished Young Alumnus Award, IADR William J. Gies Award, and IADR Young Investigator Award.